 - Don’t overcook the brownies.
 Just like most brownie recipes, you want to take them out well before the toothpick is clean.
 A little bit of moist crumbs on the toothpick will make sure that they remain nice and gooey.
 Remember, the residual heat in the pan will result in them cooking for a couple minutes after you take them out of the oven.

-How to Make Avocado Brownies Keto Friendly
+‼️ How to Make Keto Friendly

 These Avocado Brownies are not Keto approved, but they can be adapted by substituting maple syrup for Stevia, a natural sweetener from the Stevia rebaudiana plant.
 It comes in liquid or powdered form.
 You won’t need quite as much Stevia as other sweeteners.

-Are Avocado Brownies Paleo
+🥣 Are These Paleo

 Our recipe does not adhere to the Paleo diet, but if you are looking for a paleo-friendly version, check out Cristina’s Flourless Avocado Brownies.

-Wash the avocados and dry with paper towels.
+Step One: Wash the avocados and dry with paper towels.
 Cut them in half, remove the pit, scoop out the avocado with a spoon and add to a mixing bowl or a stand mixer.
 Blend the avocado with the whisk attachment until its smooth.

-Add the eggs, Maple syrup, and sugar and mix until well blended.
+Step Two: Add the eggs, Maple syrup, and sugar and mix until well blended.
 In a separate bowl, mix the Coconut four, cocoa, and baking soda.

-Combine the two bowls and mix.
+Step Three: Combine the two bowls and mix.

-Line a 9X9, or 8X8 dish with Parchment paper, and pour the batter into the dish.
+Step Four: Line a 9X9, or 8X8 dish with Parchment paper, and pour the batter into the dish.
 Sprinkle the chocolate chips on top.

-Place the brownies in a 350 degree oven for 30 minutes.
+Step Five: Place the brownies in a 350 degree oven for 30 minutes.
 Remove from the oven, and allow to cool completely before cutting.

 When cool, cut into 3X3 inch squares, and serve immediately.
 Enjoy!